 In reality, shared fault isn’t an automatic bar to recovering damages in Florida.
 These allegations do mean that you’ll have to fight harder to recover the full amount you deserve.
 An experienced lawyer can help if you’re being blamed for an accident.

 For example, let’s say the insurer tries to hold you 30% responsible for the accident.
 If your award is $100,000, you’ll only be entitled to take home $70,000 (70%).
 However, if we can present evidence to show the insurance company’s claims are wrong, you might be entitled to a higher percentage.
+Florida does have a 51% bar to recovery in place, however, so you cannot receive damages if you were mostly to blame.

 How Do I Prove Negligence After an Accident in Florida?